Large deviations for a class of tempered subordinators and their inverse processes: Introduction

-In Section \ref{sec:LD-inverse-processes} we present some other minor large deviation results for the inverse of the subordinators treated in this paper.
-These results can be derived by applying the results in \cite{DuffieldWhitt}.
-Some other minor results are presented in Section \ref{sec:LD-time-changes}, where we consider suitable processes $\{X(t):t\geq 0\}$, independent of inverse of subordinators $\{T(t):t\geq 0\}$, say, and we discuss the possibility to obtain results for the composition processes $\{X(T(t)):t\geq 0\}$ (a reference with this kind of composition processes is \cite{KumarLeonenkoPichler}, where those processes can be seen as insurance models called fractional risk processes).
+In Section \ref{sec:LD-inverse-processes} we present some other minor large deviation results for the inverse of the subordinators studied in this paper; this will be done by applying the results in \cite{DuffieldWhitt}.
+Some other minor results are presented in Section \ref{sec:LD-time-changes}, where the inverse of the subordinators studied in this paper are random time-changes of other independent processes.